-The classic version of the problem considered in this work sets c(e) = 1 for all $e \in U$ and is known as monotone submodular maximization under a cardinality constraint and has been extensively studied.
-The celebrated result of Nemhauser et al. (1978) gives a $1 - 1/e \approx 0.63$ -approximation using Greedy, which is optimal unless $P \neq NP$, Feige (1998).
-The problem of maximizing a monotone submodular function under a knapsack constraint was introduced by Wolsey (1982), who gave an algorithm with ≈ 0.35 -approximation.
-Khuller et al. (1999) gave a simple GreedyOrmax algorithm with $1-1/\sqrt{e} \approx 0.39$ -approximation as well as a more complicated algorithm PartialEnum+Greedy which requires a partial enumeration over an initial seed of three items and hence runs in $\mathcal{O}\left(\tilde{K}n^4\right)$ time.
-PAR-TIALENUM+GREEDY was later analyzed by Sviridenko

-(2004) who showed a $(1 - {}^{1}/e) \approx 0.63$ -approximation, matching the hardness of Feige (1998).
-The subsequent search for more efficient algorithms has motivated a number of further studies.
-Badanidiyuru and Vondrák (2014) and Ene and Nguyen (2019a) give algorithms with approximation $1 - {}^{1}/e - \epsilon$.
-However while these algorithms are theoretically interesting, they are self-admittedly impractical due to their exponential dependence on large polynomials in $1/\epsilon$.
+Relationship to previous work.
+The classic version of the problem considered in this work sets c(e) = 1for all $e \in U$ and is known as monotone submodular maximization under a cardinality constraint and has been extensively studied.
+The celebrated result of Nemhauser et al. (1978) gives a $1 - 1/e \approx 0.63$ approximation using Greedy, which is optimal unless $P \neq NP$ , Feige (1998).
+The problem of maximizing a monotone submodular function under a knapsack constraint was introduced by Wolsey (1982), who gave an algorithm with $\approx 0.35$ -approximation.
+Khuller et al. (1999) gave a simple GreedyOrmax algorithm with $1 - 1/\sqrt{e} \approx 0.39$ -approximation as well as a more complicated algorithm PartialEnum+Greedy which requires a partial enumeration over an initial seed of three items and hence runs in $\mathcal{O}\left(\tilde{K}n^4\right)$ time.
+PAR-TIALENUM+GREEDY was later analyzed by Sviridenko (2004) who showed a $(1 - 1/e) \approx 0.63$ -approximation, matching the hardness of Feige (1998).
+While faster algorithms with $(1-1/e-\epsilon)$ -approximation exist Badanidiyuru and Vondrák (2014); Ene and Nguyen (2019a), they are self-admittedly impractical due to their exponential dependence on large polynomials in $1/\epsilon$ .

 Compared to the well-studied cardinality-constrained case, streaming literature on monotone submodular optimization under a knapsack constraint is relatively sparse.
 A summary of results in the streaming setting is given in Figure 1.
 Prior to our work, the best results in streaming are by Huang et al. (2017); Huang and Kakimura (2019).
-While the most recent work of Huang and Kakimura (2019) achieves the $(1/2 - \epsilon)$ approximation, its space, runtime and query complexities are far from optimal and depend on large polynomials of $1/\epsilon$, making it impractical for large data.
+While the most recent work of Huang and Kakimura (2019) achieves the $(1/2 - \epsilon)$ approximation, its space, runtime and query complexities are far from optimal and depend on large polynomials of $1/\epsilon$ , making it impractical for large data.
 Compared to this result, our Theorem 1.2 gives an improvement on all main parameters of interest, leading to near-optimal results.
 On the other hand, for the cardinality-constrained case, an optimal single-pass $(1/2 - \epsilon)$ -approximation has very recently been achieved by Kazemi et al. (2019).
-While using different ideas, our multi-pass streaming result matches theirs in terms of approximation, space and improves slightly on the number of queries and runtime (from $\mathcal{O}\left(n\log \tilde{K}/\epsilon\right)$ to $\mathcal{O}\left(n(1/\epsilon + \log \tilde{K})\right)$) only at the cost of using a constant number of passes for constant ε .
+While using different ideas, our multi-pass streaming result matches theirs in terms of approximation, space and improves slightly on the number of queries and runtime (from $\mathcal{O}\left(n\log \tilde{K}/\epsilon\right)$ to $\mathcal{O}\left(n(1/\epsilon + \log \tilde{K})\right)$ only at the cost of using a constant number of passes for constant $\epsilon$ .
+In the distributed setting, Mirzasoleiman et al. (2013)

-In the distributed setting, Mirzasoleiman et al. (2013) give an elegant two round protocol for monotone submodular maximization subject to a knapsack constraint that achieves a subconstant guarantee.
-Kumar et al. (2015) later give algorithms for both cardinality and matroid constraints that achieve a constant factor approximation, but the number of rounds is $\Theta(\log \Delta)$, where Δ is the maximum increase in the objective due to a single element, which is infeasible for large datasets since Δ even be significantly larger than the size of the entire dataset. da Ponte Barbosa et al. (2015, 2016) subsequently give a framework for both monotone and non-monotone submodular maximization under cardinality, matroid, and p-system constraints.
-Specifically, the results of da Ponte Barbosa et al. (2016) achieves almost 1/2-approximation for these settings using two rounds, a result subsequently matched by Liu and Vondrák Liu and Vondrák (2019) without requiring the duplication of items, as well as a $(1-1/e-\epsilon)$ approximation using $\mathcal{O}(1/\epsilon)$ rounds. da Ponte Barbosa et al. (2015) also gives a two-round algorithm for a knapsack constraint that achieves roughly 0.17-approximation in
+give an elegant two round protocol for monotone submodular maximization subject to a knapsack constraint that achieves a subconstant guarantee.
+Kumar et al. (2015) later give algorithms for both cardinality and matroid constraints that achieve a constant factor approximation, but the number of rounds is $\Theta(\log \Delta)$ , where $\Delta$ is the maximum increase in the objective due to a single element, which is infeasible for large datasets since $\Delta$ even be significantly larger than the size of the entire dataset. da Ponte Barbosa et al. (2015, 2016) subsequently give a framework for both monotone and non-monotone submodular maximization under cardinality, matroid, and p-system constraints.
+Specifically, the results of da Ponte Barbosa et al. (2016) achieves almost 1/2-approximation for these settings using two rounds, a result subsequently matched by Liu and Vondrák Liu and Vondrák (2019) without requiring the duplication of items, as well as a $(1-1/e-\epsilon)$ approximation using $\mathcal{O}(1/\epsilon)$ rounds. da Ponte Barbosa et al. (2015) also gives a two-round algorithm for a knapsack constraint that achieves roughly 0.17-approximation in expectation.